woboq/tr/README.md

 # About `xtr`

-## Why is another tool needed?
-Can we not simply use `xgettext` ?
+## Differences with `xgettext`

+`xtr` is basically to be used in place of `xgettext` for Rust code.
-At the moment, `xgettext` does not support the rust language.
+`xgettext` does not currently support the rust language.
 We can get decent result using the C language, but:

  * `xgettext` will not work properly if the code contains comments or string escaping that is